 Here is a typical one that is just starting to come out.
 It will work itself out further and further and will start leaking gases.
 Eventually, it will blow out of the head.

-The repaired hole will look like this.
+After it has been drilled and threaded, the repaired hole will look like this.
 The depth is slightly over 1/2″, but well under the later 3/4″ hole.

 See the upside down cast in “LK” letters?

-I have no knowledge of problems that have arisen since 1980 on the /2.
-An apparent problem that BMW heads had, especially the R50/R60, was that they developed cracks that emanated out from the spark plug hole and headed towards the valves.
+A problem that BMW heads had, especially the R50/R60, was that they developed cracks that emanated out from the spark plug hole and headed towards the valves.
 We just ignored the cracks and went on with life.
 They didn’t seem to cause any problems and I have seen many go another 50,000 miles with cracks and no problems.
 These cracks were in many heads from the first ones in 56 on.
 I can’t remember if they happened to the /3 (51-55) series.